Works#Digital Technology

 Renewal of Yamanashi Prefectural Mount Fuji World Heritage Center

 Fuji World Heritage Center, which preserves for the future the value of Mt.
 Fuji, inscribed on the World Heritage List as "an object of faith and a source of art," underwent renovation in the spring of 2022.
-The renovated facility offers a wealth of displays materials with easy-to-understand explanations, displays panels that make understanding the charms of Mt.
-Fuji more enjoyable, and hands-on content.
+The renovated facility offers a wealth of displays materials with easy-to-understand explanations, displays panels that make it more enjoyable to understand the attractions of Mt.
 Fuji is "an object of faith and a source of art" to visitors, including many foreigners, we have created a spatial experience that works with smartphones and tablets, and a displays guide system "Fuji Guide" with built-in multilingual (7 languages) commentary and voice commentary. displays guide by "Guide" was produced.
 The "World Heritage Mt.
 Fuji VR," which can be experienced through 360° images by wearing VR goggles, traces the path of faith walked by pilgrims in the past from the Misaka Pass, which has been depicted in ukiyoe woodblock prints, to the top of Mt.
 Fuji, which is usually unseen, from a dynamic viewpoint, and to make people want to visit the site.
 Social Issues/Customer Issues/Requests] Since its completion in 2016, displays has been lacking in materials and explanatory text for international visitors due to the fact that it is an interactive displays experience.
 SOLUTION: displays graphics were re-laid out to be easier to understand, explanatory text added missing information, and a gentle route was shown by placing panels in consideration of the displays route. displays In the guide system, all existing applications were converted to web browsers, and multilingual support was provided so that visitors with different cultural backgrounds can easily understand the explanations.
 In addition, 3D maps and 360-degree still image content were used to enhance the experience.
-In terms of operation, a CMS (Content Management System) that can be easily operated was built, making it possible to easily respond to any modifications in the explanatory text.
-For the VR production, we used content that traces the path of the Fuji faith in VR, and adopted a simultaneous playback system that takes into account the realistic images shot by drone and the operational aspects of the project. <Sales and project management] Maria Uemura [Digital contents planning] Hiroki Mima, Aya Watanabe, Ayaki Kanehara, Sakaki Miyahara, Minori Hayashi [design, layout] Kaoru Akazawa [Production: construction] Akinobu Takahashi [System design: construction] Ayaki Kanehara, Minori Hayashi - Related Links - [NOMLAB] ・山梨県立富士山世界遺産センター Fuji World Heritage Center
+In terms of operation, a simple-to-use CMS (content management system) was built, making it possible to easily respond to any modifications to the explanatory text.
+For the VR production, we used content that traces the path of the Fuji faith in VR, and adopted a simultaneous playback system that takes into account the realistic images shot by a drone and the operational aspects. <Sales and project management] Maria Uemura [Digital contents planning] Hiroki Mima, Aya Watanabe, Ayaki Kanehara, Sakaki Miyahara, Minori Hayashi [design, layout] Kaoru Akazawa [Production: construction] Akinobu Takahashi [System design: construction] Ayaki Kanehara, Minori Hayashi - Related Links - [NOMLAB] ・山梨県立富士山世界遺産センター Fuji World Heritage Center

 #public